Scientists may have pinpointed morning sickness cause, sparking hope for potential cures

 Hyperemesis gravidarum is extreme or severe morning sickness, according to the Centers for Disease Control and Prevention, and refers to persistent nausea and vomiting during pregnancy that occurs in about 0.3 to 2% of all pregnancies.

-"This can lead to weight loss and dehydration and may require intensive treatment," according to the CDC.
+Severe cases can lead to weight loss and dehydration, and may require intensive treatment, according to the CDC.

+For Charlotte Howden, experiencing hyperemesis gravidarum during pregnancy with her son seven years ago was "a living hell," she told CBS News.

+"Vomiting up to 30 times a day.
+I couldn't eat anything," she described.
+"It got really serious for me when I was unable to keep water down anymore."

 for more features.